Persona IQ Cohort Study

 • - Patient has previous history of infection in the affected joint and/or other local/systemic infection that may affect the prosthetic joint.

-• - Patient has osteoporosis, or any loss of musculature or neuromuscular disease that compromises the affected limb.
+• - Patient has osteoporosis, or any loss of musculature or neuromuscular disease that compromises the affected limb, as determined by the Investigator.

 • - Patient has gout, or a history of gout in the affected knee.

-• - Patient is undergoing procedures or treatments using ionizing radiation.
+• - Patient is undergoing procedures or treatments using ionizing radiation at or in the proximity of the CTE/CSE.

 Trial Details